 Giving birth is a personal and intense experience, one that is aided by a feeling of support and comfort.
-The best place for a woman to have her baby is somewhere she can experience that support and comfort and where she feels most at ease – for many women, that place is home.
+The best place for you to have your baby is somewhere you can experience that support and comfort and where you feel most at ease – for many people, that place is home.

 The number of homebirths in the United States has increased significantly in recent years, as more families seek the comprehensive homebirth services of Licensed Midwives.
-Numerous studies have demonstrated that midwifery care results in excellent outcomes for both moms and babies and lowers health care costs - yet many families remain unaware of the benefits of midwifery and have questions about what homebirth entails.
+Numerous studies have demonstrated that midwifery care results in excellent outcomes and lowers health care costs - yet many families remain unaware of the benefits of midwifery and have questions about what homebirth entails.

 Who can give birth at home?